Newcastle KB United: History

 The first Newcastle based team to play in a national league, Newcastle KB United was formed in 1977, but did not play until 1978 one year after the inception of the Philips Soccer League (NSL).

-Newcastle KB United was sponsored by Tooths Breweries (hence the KB tag) and took the NSL by storm by setting new crowd attendance records on a regular basis.
+Newcastle KB United was sponsored by Tooths Breweries operating the Kent Brewery (hence the KB tag) and took the NSL by storm by setting new crowd attendance records on a regular basis.
 They drew some famous names to play guest matches with them with Bobby Charlton playing a game for the club in 1978, Paul Reaney joining in 1980 and Craig Johnston played once in 1978 and again in 1982.

 While they often struggled to compete at the very top of the league Newcastle were regular mid table finishers and their only honour was in 1984 when they travelled to Melbourne Knights and won the national league cup 1–0, playing as the newly formed Newcastle Rosebud United.
 The goal was scored by Derek Todd.

 KB United's NSL licence was taken over by Northern New South Wales State League club Adamstown Rosebuds in 1984 after the collapse of Newcastle KB United.
 Rosebuds renamed themselves Newcastle Rosebud United while they played in the NSL.
 They were excluded from the NSL at the end of the 1986 season when it was re-organised and returned to the NNSW League.